geekwise/static/readme.md

 # 10 HTML tags

 ### Goal:
-> Ability to sructure information for the Internet.
+> Ability to structure information for the Internet.

 The outcome is to learn the basic 10 tags you will use when creating a static HTML file.